Best Order Block Indicator for TradingView: How to Find One That Works (2026)

 Zone Management

-- Does it invalidate zones when price mitigates them?
+- Does it remove zones when price closes through them (invalidation)?

 - Does it filter out blocks that are too far from current price?